 In SLE 15, LIO-related packages in userspace have been updated to current versions.
-This affects the packages python-configshell-fb (now: version 1.1), python-rtslib-fb (now: version 2.1), mython-rtslib-fb (now: version 2.1), <a hre
+This affects the packages python-configshell-fb (now: version 1.1), python-rtslib-fb (now: version 2.1), tangetcli-fb (now: version 2.1), and tcmu-runner (now: version 1.3).
+For more information about the updates, see the package change log.